 It was becoming likely that Graham would be placed into residential care given his challenges.
 It has been a major reversal.
 Now the supervision order has been taken away he is now relaxed I can see he is more happier”.

-MCR is continuing to transform many young lives. young people* are overcoming significant challenges and barriers.
+MCR is continuing to transform many young lives.
+Over 600 young people are being supported by MCR Pathways through our Young Glasgow Talent programme.
+From S1 to S6, they’re encouraged to find, grow and use their talents and skills.
+Young People are overcoming significant challenges and barriers.
 They’re motivated and motivating.
 Changing their own futures for the better.
 They need support to do this.

 Can you offer just one hour a week?
 Simply by providing a listening ear you’ll make a huge difference to a young person’s confidence, educational outcomes and future life chances.
 Can you help them?
 Find out more about becoming a mentor.